Community and history

 Adults Maze

-Some years people have set up a discreet adults only maze with safer sex supplies (provided by New Zealand AIDS Foundation and NZPC Sex Workers’ Collective), for those who prefer to take new friends somewhere other than their tent at night.
+Some years people have set up a discreet adults only maze with safer sex supplies, provided by Burnett Foundation and NZPC Sex Workers’ Collective.
+The maze is for those who prefer to take new friends somewhere other than their tent at night.
 If you’d like to help with this, talk with the Queen.